theovassiliou/grav-skeleton/README.md

 mv grav-skeleton-woo-site www
 ```

 Voilà, you have your first grav installation.
-Althought not yet working, it is there.
+Although not yet working, it is there.
 If you would have now a web-server, running the right version of php, etc. you could just use ```www``` as the webroot folder.
 We will create the webserver environment by using docker.

 ## Creating the webserver and linking to the required webroot

 In the following I assume that you have a working docker installation running.
-Primarily the commands ```docker``` and ```docker-compose``` are available from command line.

 In ```$PRJ``` run